googleapis/google-cloud-dotnet/apis/Google.Cloud.BigQuery.V2/docs/design.md

 - `BigQueryDataset`: a dataset containing tables
 - `BigQueryTable`: a table
+- `BigQueryJob`: a job, which may or may not be completed

-Additionally, `BigQueryResult` represents the result of a query.
+Additionally, `BigQueryResults` represents the results of a completed query in a form which is easy to iterate over and obtain "pages" of results.

 The `BigQuery` prefix here avoids confusion with the underlying REST-based resources, which are still available.